pulumi/docs/content/blog/data-science-on-demand-spinning-up-a-wallaroo-cluster-is-easy-with-pulumi/index.md

 title: "Data science on demand: spinning up a Wallaroo cluster is easy with Pulumi"
 authors: ["marc-holmes", "simon-zelazny"]
 tags: ["Infrastructure","Customer"]
-meta_desc: "Find out how Wallaroo powered their cluster provisioning with pulumi, for data science on demand. "
+meta_desc: "Find out how Wallaroo powered their cluster provisioning with Pulumi, for data science on demand. "
 date: "2018-11-02"

 meta_image: "tty-fast.gif"